Overview of DVA benefits and services

-Disability pension is paid under the VEA to compensate veterans for injuries or diseases caused or aggravated by war service or certain defence service rendered on behalf of Australia before 1 July 2004.
+Disability Compensation Payment is paid under the VEA to compensate veterans for injuries or diseases caused or aggravated by war service or certain defence service rendered on behalf of Australia before 1 July 2004.

-The amount of disability pension paid depends on the level of incapacity suffered as a result of war-caused or defence-caused injuries and diseases.
+The amount of Disability Compensation Payment paid depends on the level of incapacity suffered as a result of war-caused or defence-caused injuries and diseases.

 Higher rates of pension, such as Special and Intermediate Rates, are known as Above General Rate (AGR) pensions and are payable when the veteran is severely incapacitated and unable to earn a normal wage because of the effects of their accepted condition/s on their capacity to work.
 The Extreme Disablement Adjustment rate may be considered for veterans who have reached 65 years of age and are not eligible to receive a Special or Intermediate Rate of pension.

-Supplements and allowances may be paid in association with disability pension.
+Supplements and allowances may be paid in association with Disability Compensation Payment.
 These include: attendant allowance, loss of earnings allowances, vehicle assistance scheme, clothing allowance, decoration allowance, and recreational transport allowance.

-For further information please see Overview of Disability Pensions and Allowances.Back to top
+For further information please see Disability Compensation Payment and Allowances.Back to top

 Pensions - War widows and widowers